FelixAburto/Implementing-a-SIEM-In-Azure-and-Mapping-Live-Cyber-Attacks/README.md

 <br />
 Once the VM is created we are going to log into the machine using Remote Desktop Connection.
-Once we are logged in we going to turn off the firewall by typing "wf.msc" into the search bar, click on "Windows Defender Firewall Properties" and set the firewall state to "Off" in the Domain Profile, Private Profile, and Public Profile".
-After that we can verify that we are able to communicate to the VM from the internet by pinging it from your host machine:
+Once we are logged in, we are going to turn off the firewall by typing "wf.msc" into the search bar, click on "Windows Defender Firewall Properties" and set the firewall state to "Off" in the Domain Profile, Private Profile, and Public Profile".
+After that, we can verify that we are able to communicate to the VM from the internet by pinging it from your host machine:

 <br />